KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_934702460117856309_936406179373002782_transcript-portable-waypoint-interactions.html)

 **Bug:**
-When teleporting from a location with permanent weather or other effects on the map (such as lightning) to a Portable Waypoing in certain areas above or below the water (portions of the map that were added in 2.0 or zones that would get Paimon to yell at you if you went to far prior to 2.0), the game will transfer said effects to where the Portable Waypoint is located.
+When teleporting from a location with permanent weather or other effects on the map (such as lightning) to a Portable Waypoint in certain areas above or below the water (portions of the map that were added in 2.0 or zones that would get Paimon to yell at you if you went to far prior to 2.0), the game will transfer said effects to where the Portable Waypoint is located.
 These effects include permanent weather, lightning, wisps, and more.
 Prior to Patch 2.4b this would also replace the icon on the loading screen with the starting location instead of where the Portable Waypoint is placed.

 **Evidence:**
 Tutorial: [YouTube](https://youtu.be/cS2s1rRVb0A)